jeremyneveu/m2-npac-grac/chapters/en/07_cmb.md

 \end{equation}
 with $T$ the temperature of the gas, $\mu$ the chemical potential of the species and $g$ its number of internal degrees of freedom (for example the number of spin states).
 They give the number of particles that can occupy an energy state $E$, depending on whether they are bosons or fermions, at thermodynamic equilibrium.

-At high temperatures, we find the Maxwell-Boltzmann distribution:
+In the classical limit[^limclass], we find the Maxwell-Boltzmann distribution:
 \begin{equation}
   \boxed{\text{Maxwell-Boltzmann:\ }f(p) = g\exp\left(-{\frac{E(p) - \mu}{k_B T}}\right)}
 \end{equation}